-i write my HTML for my blog posts by hand. yeah, i'm crazy. there's plenty of good resources on how to do this online already (i reccomend w3cschools and MDN for referencing) so i'm not going to bother beating that dead horse today. however, no matter how hard i looked, i could not find any information on how to write an RSS file by hand. every single guide assumes that you use some sort of static site generator and just want everything handled for you. i don't!
+i write my HTML for my blog posts by hand. yeah, i'm crazy. there's plenty of good resources on how to do this online already (i recommend MDN for referencing) so i'm not going to bother beating that dead horse today. however, no matter how hard i looked, i could not find any information on how to write an RSS file by hand. every single guide assumes that you use some sort of static site generator and just want everything handled for you. i don't!

 this post is gonna assume you already know a bit of HTML, by the way. don't worry, it's not too hard to figure this stuff out.